arpitbbhayani/articles/blogs/bayesian-average.md

 ### Issues with arithmetic mean
 The arithmetic mean falls apart pretty quickly.
 Let's say there is an item with just one rating of 5 on 5, the item would soar high on the leaderboard ranking.
 But does it deserve that place? probably not.
 Because of low cardinality (number of ratings), the score (and hence the rank) of the item will fluctuate more and will not give a true measure of quality.

-With the movie dataset, we are analyzing here is the top 10 movies ranked using Arithmetic Mean.
+With the movie dataset, we are analyzing here are the top 10 movies ranked using Arithmetic Mean.

 ![top 10 movies arithmetic mean](https://user-images.githubusercontent.com/4745789/79049814-58a3bc00-7c43-11ea-980e-a12ae10379f7.png)